 This chapter looks at the history of the National Iranian Oil Company (NIOC) and how its structure and operations are integrated with the Iranian state and the company's political masters.
 Using evidence from the Central Bank of Iran, the Ministry of Petroleum, and field interviews with former NIOC officials, I argue that NIOC's relationship with the state has shifted from a strategy of compliance under the Shah (1954-1979), to autonomy after the revolution (1979-2004) and back again to strict compliance in the Ahmadinejad era (2005-2012).
 This dynamic strategy corresponds with NIOC's performance: strong before the revolution, weak during the early period of the Islamic Republic, moderately successful in the 1990s, and inefficient during the Ahmadinejad period.
 Ultimately, my findings suggest that the root cause of NIOC's production woes is the company's lack of autonomy from the government.

-While some oil-rich countries are highly corrupt, others have transparent and well- functioning governments.
-What explains this wide variation in so-called 'resource-cursed' states?
-I show that these differences result from institutional choices over how oil extraction is governed.
-Some governments grant contract-awarding authority to national oil companies (NOCs), while others place this authority in ministries.
-I argue that this choice matters: because of their fiscal opacity and lack of oversight, NOCs foster bribery in the procurement process whereas ministries disincentivize such corrupt behavior.
-Using new data on transnational bribes involving high-level government officials in 59 oil-producing countries, I show evidence for a robust link between oil-related institutions and grand corruption, even after addressing the endogeneity of institutional choice via instrumental variables analysis.
-This research has implications not only for the political economy of the resource curse hypothesis, but also for existing theories on the micro-foundations of international corruption.
+While some oil-rich countries are highly corrupt, others have transparent and well-functioning governments.
+What explains this wide variation in so-called `resource-cursed' states?
+I show that these differences result from domestic institutional choices over how oil extraction is governed.
+Some governments grant regulatory authority---namely the ability to award contracts for production rights---to national oil companies (NOCs), while others place this authority in ministries.
+I argue that this choice matters: because of their fiscal opacity and lack of oversight, NOCs foster malfeasance whereas ministries disincentivize corrupt behavior.
+Using new data on transnational bribes involving high-level government officials in 59 oil-producing countries, I show evidence for a robust link between oil-related institutions and bribery, even after addressing the endogeneity of institutional choice via instrumental variables analysis.
+I find similar results from Bayesian measurement models that combine this new bribery dataset with existing perceptions-based measures of corruption.
+This research has implications not only for the political economy of the resource curse hypothesis, but also for existing theories on transnational bribery.

 "How Taking from Foreigners Affects Domestic Human Rights."
 Oxford University Blavatnik School of Government Working Paper Series, BSG-WP-2015/004.
 Co-authored with Noel Johnston and Nicole Janz. (under review)